GeekTrainer/learn-javascript-functions/3-parameters.md

-# Parameters

 To make a function more reusable you'll often want to pass information into it.
 These inputs are called **parameters**.

-Let's say we wanted to change our *displayGreeting* function from the last example to be able to greet a specific person, instead of printing "Hello, world!" each time we call the function.
+Let's say we wanted to change our `displayGreeting` function from the last example to be able to greet a specific person, instead of printing "Hello, world!" each time we call the function.
 We can use a parameter to specify the name.
 A parameter (also sometimes called an argument), is additional information sent to a function.

 Parameters are listed in the definition of the function within parenthesis.
 There can be multiple parameters, comma separated like so: